 DFPS Staffing and Structure

-The DFPS Commissioner is appointed by the Executive Commissioner of the Texas Health and Human Services Commission and directs 10,621 employees in 353 local offices.
-These offices are located in 11 regions and a state headquarters in Austin.
-DFPS has four major programs: Child Protective Services (CPS), Adult Protective Services (APS), Child Care Licensing (CCL), and Prevention and Early Intervention (PEI), which is administered as part of CPS.
+The DFPS Commissioner is appointed by the Executive Commissioner of the Texas Health and Human Services Commission and directs 10,571 employees in 293 local offices located in 11 regions and a state headquarters in Austin.
+DFPS has four major programs: Child Protective Services (CPS), Adult Protective Services (APS), Child Care Licensing (CCL), and Prevention and Early Intervention (PEI), which is administered by CPS.

 Texas Abuse Hotline

-State law requires anyone who believes a child is being abused or neglected, or an adult who is 65 years or older or who has a disability is being abused, neglected, or exploited, must report it.
-These reports are handled by Texas Abuse Hotline (1-800-252-5400), which is operated by DFPS’ Statewide Intake program.
-The 24-hour hotline receives reports of suspected abuse or neglect from across the state.
-Reports can also be made online through a secure website at https://www.TxAbuseHotline.org.
+State law requires anyone who believes a child is being abused or neglected, or an adult who is 65 years or older or who has a disability is being abused, neglected, or exploited, to report it.

-DFPS manages a separate hotline for reporting abuse in state-operated facilities and facilities operated by community providers that serve adults and children with mental illness or intellectual disabilities.
+Statewide Intake also accepts reports of abuse in facilities operated by the state or community providers that serve adults and children with mental illness or intellectual disabilities.
 These facilities and providers are managed by the Texas Department of Aging and Disability Services (DADS) and the Texas Department of State Health Services (DSHS).
-To report abuse, neglect or exploitation in these facilities and programs, the public should contact 1-800-647-7418.
+Contact 1-800-647-7418 to report abuse, neglect or exploitation in these facilities and programs.

 Emergency Resource Rooms